magomimmo/modern-cljs/doc/tutorial-09.md

 ## The repl as a manual testing tool

-The beauty of a repl is that you can interactive with those samples.
+The beauty of a repl is that you can interact with those samples.

 ### Open the door